Who is he?

 Daniel is a Chartered Psychologist (CPsychol) of the British Psychological Society (BPS) and a Fellow of HEA (FHEA).
 Daniel is an active member of the BPS, where he served for ten years on the BPS Social Psychology Section in various roles.
 He has also been an active member of an interdisciplinary COST network, Comparative Analysis of Conspiracy Theories.
 Broadly, Daniel is active in community service, where he has acted as a peer reviewer at over 70 journals and is currently an Associate Editor at the Journal of Applied Social Psychology (JASP) and the British Journal of Social Psychology (BJSP).
 He is an experienced mentor of undergraduate, postgraduate and postdoctoral researchers.
 Upholding academic quality, he is currently an Examiner Examiner for the MSc in Social and Applied Psychology at the University of East Anglia (UEA).
 Also, he has experience of being an External and Internal PhD examiner.

 Daniel has a passion for science communication, where he is often invited to give talks to stakeholders (e.g., Police Communicators at their Annual Conference) and the general public (e.g., Cheltenham Science Festival), and due to the timely and newsworthy nature of his research, he is regularly invited to speak to a variety of media outlets including TV, radio and print/digital media - for example, he has appeared on the popular U.S TV show Adam Ruins Everything, and recently his research has been featured on BBC One Show, BBC News, Sky News, TalkTV, City News (Toronto), CGTN (Europe), in New York Times, The Guardian, Financial Times, Huffington Post and Discover Magazine.
 He has given multiple live radio interviews, including appearing on BBC Five Live, TalkRADIO, BBC Scotland, and more than 25 BBC UK Local stations.
-In 2022-23, his media engagement reached an estimated 1 billion people.
+In the last year, his media engagement reached an estimated 1 billion people.

 He has also given many public talks on his research (e.g., New Scientist Live, Cheltenham Science Festival, Standon Calling; in excess of 60 in total) and actively works to use alternative outputs to communicate his research, such as commissioning artists to draw his research (thanks to I’m a Scientist for supporting this).
 With colleagues, he also developed the Kitchen Conspiracy, an outreach exhibit to introduce conspiracy theories.